osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 asset and `uarb` is the base asset.

 Note that quote asset is denom1 and base asset is denom0.
-We want quote asset to be `uosmo` so that limit oredrs on ticks have tick spacing in terms of `uosmo` as the quote.
+We want quote asset to be `uosmo` so that limit orders on ticks have tick spacing in terms of `uosmo` as the quote.